 Given a keyword group that you want to rank for, MarketMuse analyzes top-ranking content to identify the related keywords (i.e. topics) that you should have in your content.
-Our software can also analyze the content on your site and tell us the areas you’re lacking in coverage, and to what degree.
+Our patented systems and methods for semantic keyword analysis also analyzes the content on your site to reveal areas where you lack coverage and to what degree.

-MarketMuse doesn’t write the content, but it enables you to identify your gaps and prioritize topics.
+MarketMuse enables you to identify your gaps and prioritize topics.
 It also allows you to create detailed content briefs.
 These are blueprints your writers can use to create topically comprehensive content.

 Here, we entered ‘mobile device management’ into Research to see how we could create a new in-depth page on that topic.